 Aquatic therapy, often referred to as pool therapy, can be used with almost any type of injury, including sprains/strains, burns, and even traumatic brain injuries.
-Initial post-surgical rehabilitation for knees, backs, and shoulders may benefit from aquatic interventions.
+Initial post-surgical rehabilitation for knees, backs and shoulders may benefit from pool therapy.

 A common misconception is that the aquatic therapy is "soft" or passive therapy.
-Many believe it to be only appropriate for those who have arthritis or need to relax.
-When executed correctly, aquatic therapy is a rigorous treatment option offers an optimal, but safe exercise option.
+Many believe it is only for those who have arthritis or need to relax.
+When done correctly, aquatic therapy is a rigorous treatment option that is safe and effective.

 Overall, aquatic therapy, when compared on a per-unit basis, is typically 10-15% higher than land-based therapies.
-However, the benefits frequently more than offset this cost difference.
+However, many patients feel the benefits of pool therapy are workth the cost difference. the benefits frequently more than offset this cost difference.